taylorferran/Multisignature-Wallet/README.md

 # Purpose

-It’s an opportunity to prove you can build well designed and scalable backend architectures.
-We also want to gauge your knowledge of the Ethereum blockchain.
-The assessment is based on real work you’d be doing if you joined Openfort.
+Build a well designed and scalable backend architecture, in the form of a multisig wallet.

 ## The assessment